 Public Health began work in response to COVID-19 on January 8, 2020.
 As volume of activities grew, the Public Health Emergency Operations Centre was partly activated on January 28, 2020 to ensure coordination of work and central leadership.
 By March 9, staff had begun to be redeployed from regular duties to supporting the activities of the Emergency Operations Centre, which was fully activated at this time.
-Currently 112 staff are redeployed to work in COVID-19 emergency response (32% of staff complement in Public Health), as well as an additional 24 staff on contract to support the response.
+Currently 112 staff are work in COVID-19 emergency response (32% of staff complement in Public Health), as well as an additional 24 staff on contract to support the response.
+An additional 22 staff are being transferred to emergency operations for the start of October to deal with the recent surge in cases.